CDT Day 67 — August 31

 Total miles: 1161

 Hard, but rewarding miles.
 Out of the mountains and into the desert.
 Trying to figure out SpiceRack’s location.
 A cold swim.
 Relentless day hikers.
 Amazing sun shows.
-Today had a lot packed into about 14 hours and I feel a world away, both spacially and mentally, from where I woke this morning.
+Today had a lot packed into about 14 hours and I feel a world away, both spatially and mentally, from where I woke this morning.
 26 miles is a long way, but it can feel like a blink.

 I slept well, toasty and unmoving, above the pass, waking naturally with the brightening sky in time to pack up camp before the light show began.
 I munched on cookies for breakfast as I watched pink alpenglow flow down the tower faces, while brightening to a vibrant orange.
-The detail in the faces and contrast with the blue sky were superb.
+The detail in the featured cliffs and contrast with the blue sky were superb.
 I felt like a small dot in the middle of an uncaring universe.
 I was there to observe, but had no influence on the unfolding scene.
 It would be there even if I was not.
-For this reason, I was grateful to be where I was, somehow, after an entire lifetime of twists and turns, in this spot at this time, watching.
+For this reason, I was grateful to be where I was, somehow after an entire lifetime of twists and turns, in this spot at this time, watching.

 The sunrise put me a little behind, so I wasted little time once on the trail.
 I left the Cirque behind and dropped down to Big Sandy Lake.
 Tendrils of smoke rose from numerous campfires, colorful dots stirred below.
 After a sock wash and water break, I climbed first to Clear Lake, then up fun granite slabs to Deep Lake.
-Another panorama of shear granite greeted me there.
+Another panorama of sheer granite greeted me there.
 I took the opportunity to go for a dip, and although I harbor no regrets, it was too cold for enjoyment.
 I had to do it, though.
 Too beautiful.

 From there, some super fit day hikers chased me up to the unnamed “Temple Pass” (11,500ft).
 More super steep scramble hiking and heavy panting.
 Temple Peak to my right provided all the excuses I needed to stop for a breather.
 I could also see all the way back to the Cirque, nearly to Texas Pass.
 An incredible stretch of hiking.